a-pasquale/yellow-heat/README.md

 # Yellow Heat vegetable oil burner monitoring system

-For more information about Yellow Heat, please see
+More information about vegetable oil burner technology and installation for Yellow Heat burners is available at https://www.yellowheat.com/

 ## How it works
 This monitoring system is designed to display current fuel level, record and display historical consumption of vegetable oil fuel, and display burner status.